 When a person is involved in a slip and fall accident, it’s the property owner’s responsibility to compensate them for the damages and injuries they’ve endured.
-When you allow the slip and fall attorneys of Burger Law to assist you in your slip and fall injury case, we will personal represent you and aggressively work towards getting you the largest possible compensation for your injuries.
+When you allow the slip and fall attorneys of Burger Law to assist you in your slip and fall injury case, we will personally represent you and aggressively work towards getting you the largest possible compensation for your injuries.
 Gary Burger and associates have recovered millions of dollars in compensation for slip and fall injury victims, and we are prepared to fight for your recovery.
-Working with the slip and fall lawyers of Burger Law means being able to avoid insurance companies who will try and get you to settle for less.
-Gary Burger and his associates are committed to getting injury victims fair compensation for injuries caused by the carelessness of another person.
-To get started on your free case evaluation, contact Burger Law by calling (314) 542-2222 or completing our online contact form.
+Burger Law is the highest and best-reviewed personal injury law firm in the Midwest with over 500 five-star reviews and counting.

 Invitees in St. Louis are defined in Bartel v.
 Central Markets, Inc. (Mo.App.
 1995) as anyone who enters upon a premises with the express or implied consent of the possessor, and for some purpose of benefit or interest to the possessor or for the mutual benefit of both.
 Property owners have a duty to provide invitees with the highest standard of care by inspecting their property and fixing dangerous or hazardous conditions.
 In addition, property owners must disclose known dangerous conditions, as outlined in Harris v.
 Niehaus (Mo. banc.
 1993), citing Restatement (2nd) Torts § 343 comment b.